glamprinakis/SMPNetAssignment-/README.md

 ### Step 3: Deploy the Stack

-**Note:** SSM parameters will be created automatically with default values during deployment.
-You can update the auth token with a secure value after deployment.
+**Note:** AWS Secrets Manager will automatically generate a secure random token during deployment.
+No manual configuration needed!

 Preview the changes CDK will make: